alltrust/Portfolio/projects/yelp-campground-project.md

 It can be read as, "using this id, find this campground, and update it with the new campground details".

-Also, it is important to note that this function is **asynchronous** because its is writing to a database- hence why we use `async` at the top of the function, and `await` on any calls that require time to execute.
+Also, it is important to note that this function is **asynchronous** because its is writing to a database- hence why we use `async` at the top level of the function, and `await` on any calls that require time to execute.

 ```js
 // controllers/campground.js